sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 three times in case of race conditions with other processes also trying to push files to the same branch (e.g. multiple Jenkins/Travis jobs).

-HTML files are committed to :option:`DST_BRANCH` and pushed to origin.
+HTML files are committed to :option:`DEST_BRANCH` and pushed to origin.

-.. option:: DST_BRANCH
+.. option:: DEST_BRANCH

     The branch name where generated docs will be committed to.
 The branch will then be pushed to origin.
 If there is a race condition with another job pushing to origin the docs will be re-generated and pushed again.

     This must be a branch and not a tag.
 This also must already exist in origin.

-.. option:: REL_DST
+.. option:: REL_DEST

-    The path to the directory that will hold all generated docs for all versions relative to the git roof of DST_BRANCH.
+    The path to the directory that will hold all generated docs for all versions relative to the git roof of DEST_BRANCH.

-    If you want your generated **index.html** to be at the root of :option:`DST_BRANCH` you can just specify a period (e.g. ``.``) for REL_DST.
+    If you want your generated **index.html** to be at the root of :option:`DEST_BRANCH` you can just specify a period (e.g. ``.``) for REL_DEST.
 If you want HTML files to be placed in say... "<git root>/html/docs", then you specify "html/docs".

 .. option:: -e <file>, --grm-exclude <file>

-    Causes "**git rm -rf $REL_DST**" to run after checking out :option:`DST_BRANCH` and then runs "git reset <file>" to preserve it.
-All other files in the branch in :option:`REL_DST` will be deleted in the commit.
+    Causes "**git rm -rf $REL_DEST**" to run after checking out :option:`DEST_BRANCH` and then runs "git reset <file>" to preserve it.
+All other files in the branch in :option:`REL_DEST` will be deleted in the commit.
 You can specify multiple files or directories to be excluded by adding more ``--grm-exclude`` arguments.

     If this argument is not specified then nothing will be deleted from the branch.
 This may cause stale/orphaned HTML